-Bishop and Associates, a market research firm that specializes in the connector industry, expects a mid-single digit growth in the connector industry versus 2020.
-The connector industry is projected to grow with a compound annual growth rate of +5.7%, which is just slightly below the global connector market growth rate from year 2020 to 2026.
-For the semiconductor industry, based on The World Semiconductor Trade Statistics ("WSTS"), the world semiconductor market is expected to go up by 19.7% to US\$527 billion in 2021 due to higher demand for semiconductor-based products.
-For 2022, the worldwide semiconductor market is projected to grow by 8.8% to US\$573 billion, driven by a double-digit growth of the Memory category.
-All regions are expected to show a positive growth rate.
+Bishop and Associates, a market research firm that specialises in the connector industry, is projecting the annual growth rate of sales is 5.7% for connector demand in year 2022.
+For the semiconductor industry, based on The World Semiconductor Trade Statistics ("WSTS"), the world semiconductor market is expected to go up by 16.3% to US\$646 billion in year 2022 due to higher demand for semiconductor-based products.
+For year 2023, the worldwide semiconductor market is projected to grow by 5.1% to US\$680 billion, driven by mid-single digit growth in the Logic and Analog categories.
+All other product categories are also expected to show positive growth rates and all regions are expected to grow in year 2023.